Usealan/alan_api_docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-q | (Optional) Search parameter to attempt to match leads by name, user_name or email.
+q | (Optional) Search parameter to attempt to match end users by name, user_name or email.

 # Leads